LucasMeloMB/covid19-react/README.md

 ### About the Project

 This project was created using [React](https://reactjs.org/) and uses the [COVID19 Public API](https://covid19api.com/) to monitor Covid 19 cases worldwide or by country

+Main features:

+* World Total Cases

+  _The App show total amount of confirmed, recovered and the total of deaths caused by COVID19._

+* Cases By Country

+  _The user is able to search for country specific data.
+This can be done either with a dropdown or with a standard text input.
+This shown the current count of confirmed, recovered and the total of deaths caused by COVID19 in that country._

+* Cases By Country On a Specific Date

+  _The user is able to select a specific date period for the desired country's data._

+  * List Cases of a Country from a time period

+    _If the user selects a time period bigger than a day, then the page list the data for COVID19 cases for each day from the selected time period._

 ### Technologies